OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

 * OVAL Item names must end with "_item".

 #### 4.2.6	Object, State, and Item Entities
-* There are no special restrictions on naming conventions for OVAL Entities beyond what is specified in Section 4.2.1 General Conventions.
+* There are no special restrictions on naming conventions for OVAL Entities beyond what is specified in [Section 4.2.1 General Conventions](#4-2-1-general-conventions).

 #### 4.2.7	Functions
-* There are no special restrictions on naming conventions for OVAL Functions beyond what is specified in Section 7.2.1 General Conventions.
+* There are no special restrictions on naming conventions for OVAL Functions beyond what is specified in [Section 4.2.1 General Conventions](#4-2-1-general-conventions).

 #### 4.2.8	Datatypes
-* There are no special restrictions on naming conventions for OVAL Datatypes beyond what is specified in Section 4.2.1 General Conventions.
+* There are no special restrictions on naming conventions for OVAL Datatypes beyond what is specified in [Section 4.2.1 General Conventions](#4-2-1-general-conventions).

 #### 4.2.9	Enumerations
 * There are no special restrictions on naming conventions with respect to enumeration values.
-Over the years, enumeration values have been expressed using all lowercase (e.g. linux-def:EntityStateRpmVerifyResultType defines "pass", "fail", etc.), all uppercase (e.g. win-def:EntityStateAuditType defines "AUDIT_FAILURE", "AUDIT_NONE", etc.) and have been separated using both underscores (e.g. win-def:EntityStateAuditType) and hyphens (e.g. oval-def:EntityStateHashTypeType defines "SHA-1", "SHA-224", etc.).
+Over the years, enumeration values have been expressed using all lowercase (e.g. <span style="font-family: 'Courier New'">linux-def:EntityStateRpmVerifyResultType</span> defines "pass", "fail", etc.), all uppercase (e.g. <span style="font-family: 'Courier New'">win-def:EntityStateAuditType</span> defines "AUDIT_FAILURE", "AUDIT_NONE", etc.) and have been separated using both underscores (e.g. <span style="font-family: 'Courier New'">win-def:EntityStateAuditType</span>) and hyphens (e.g. <span style="font-family: 'Courier New'">oval-def:EntityStateHashTypeType</span> defines "SHA-1", "SHA-224", etc.).
 It may be beneficial for the community to settle on one convention moving forward.

 ## 5 OVAL Extension Checklist
 The following sections provide a checklist to work through when extending the OVAL Language.